vacp2p/rfc/content/docs/rfcs/57/README.md

 # Infrastructure Shards

+Waku messages are typically relayed in larger mesh networks comprised of nodes with varying resource profiles (see [30/ADAPTIVE-NODES](/spec/30/)).
+To maximise scaling, relaying of specific message types can be dedicated to shards where only infrastructure nodes with very strong resource profiles relay messages.
+This comes as a trade-off to decentralization.

 ## Control Message Shards

-To get the maximum scaling for select large communities for the Status scaling MVP, control messages that cause significant load (at a high user number) SHOULD be moved to a separate control message shard.
+To get the maximum scaling for select large communities for the Status scaling MVP, specific control messages that cause significant load (at a high user number) SHOULD be moved to a separate control message shard.
 These control messages comprise:

 * community description